Use this checklist when you begin to collaborate with your builder on the construction of your pool.

 Where will your new pool and spa be located?
 Consider the overall design of your yard and home.
-Your APSP member professional may take photographs, make sketches or even videotape your setting to properly customize your pool.
+Your PHTA member professional may take photographs, make sketches or even videotape your setting to properly customize your pool.

 ✓ Review Costs